 Self-Serve Signup | Not available |

-Pocus does not publish tier names, seat prices, or plan structures on its website.
-The Terms of Service confirm that access requires a signed Order Form, meaning every customer negotiates individually.
-This reflects Pocus' positioning as a high-touch enterprise product, but it makes budget planning difficult for teams that need to compare options before engaging sales.
+Pocus did not publish tier names, seat prices, or plan structures.
+Every customer negotiated individually.
+This reflected Pocus' positioning as a high-touch enterprise product, but it made budget planning difficult for teams that needed to compare options before engaging a sales team -- which is now irrelevant given the acquisition.

 Pricing Transparency | |